-With a customisable online menu as part of your back end and POS integration or a branded mobile app, you can display personalised ordering options to the guest.
+With a customizable online menu as part of your back end and POS integration or a branded mobile app, you can display personalized ordering options to the guest.
 From add-ons to size and presentation choices, a smooth step-by-step flow through the ordering process makes it easy and enticing for customers to build their perfect meal.

-Customise your menu to improve your guest experience, provide better choices and tick up your online ordering profits.
+Customize your menu to improve your guest experience, provide better choices, and tick up your online ordering profits.
 It’s all possible with a powerful online ordering system that meets your needs.

 The Rise of the Ghost Kitchen

 Tap into the half-a-trillion dollar delivery industry and make the most of your business model by starting up a ghost kitchen.